t-k-/nbnp/README.md

 ## About

-nbnp is forked from tinynn, a lightweight neural network framework designed with simplicity in mind.
-It also aim for educational purpose, to help people get a high level but detailed technical picture of neural network or deep learning.
+nbnp is forked from tinynn, a lightweight neural network framework designed with simplicity in mind. nbnp aims for educational purpose, it tries to help people get a complete but not too detailed technical picture of neural network or deep learning.
 It is currently written in Python 3 using Numpy.

 ## Getting Started